Our Aim

 Here we feature a selection of the True North Institute's most important and influential research.
 The current focus of True North Institute is the global energy transition, artificial intelligence and the futility of most active investment activities.

-Guidelines for Institutional Investors Environmental, Social and Governance (ESG) investing policy must be, in principle, a good idea for all investors to the extent that incorporating potential impacts into the evaluation of investment opportunities may have investors avoiding negative surprises dragging down asset values or have investors exploiting investment opportunities presented by this megatrend.
-But…
+Guidelines for Institutional Investors Environmental, Social and Governance (ESG) investing policy must be, in principle, a good idea for all investors to the extent that incorporating potential E, S and G impacts into the evaluation of investment opportunities may help investors avoid negative surprises or to spot investment opportunities.
+But the term ESG takes on…

 Chart of the Month